Causal Inference with Missing Exposures and Missing Outcomes: Discussion

-There are limitations to our work.
-First, we did not provide an exhaustive set of causal models and identification results for all possible studies; however, our approach is generalizable and covers many scenarios arising in public health.
-Second, in our real-data application, we did not include multiple imputation, which is a common approach for missing data and can also leverage machine learning \cite{Rubin1987, carpenito2022misl,laqueur2022supermice}.
-Future work is needed to investigate the assumptions, implementation, and performance of MI in settings mirroring our motivating example: (1) missingness on the exposure of interest, (2) missingness on the baseline outcome, crucial to defining the target population, (3) missingness in the final outcome, (4) confounding, and (5) dependence among study participants.
-Third, we relied on various versions of the missing-at-random assumption throughout.
-In practice, data may be missing as a result of unobserved variables.
-When data are missing-not-at-random, we may need to collect additional data and conduct sensitivity/bias analyses \citep{lash_bias,cornelisz2020addressing}.
-Nonetheless, even when a ``causal gap'' remains, we have a framework to define a statistical estimand, which is aligned with our research question \citep{Petersen2014roadmap, Dang2023, gruber_2024, Nance2024}.
-Finally, we note that interpretation of causal estimands is nuanced when the exposure influences measurement and outcomes (Figures~\ref{fig:missing_exp_out} and~\ref{fig:overall_dag}).
-By considering hypothetical interventions to ensure outcome measurement, we are blocking part of the exposure's effect.
-In other words, our causal estimands correspond to a controlled direct effect --- not the total effect.
-In a competing events setting, Young and colleagues have made similar points and defined causal estimands in terms of ``separable" direct and indirect effects \citep{young2020causal, stensrud2021generalized, stensrud2022separable}.
+There are several limitations to our work.
+First, we focused on cross-sectional or prospective studies.
+Thus, we did not cover scenarios where the outcome impacts the measurement of other variables.
+Such scenarios would arise in case-control studies and have been addressed in prior literature.\citep{RothmanModern,rose2011targeted, zhang2016causal,kennedy2020efficient,ghazaleh2021handling, qiu2026efficient} Second, we did not provide an exhaustive set of causal models and identification results for all possible studies; however, our approach is generalizable and covers many scenarios arising in public health.
+Third, we did not consider multiple imputation, which is a common approach for missing data.\cite{Rubin1987} However, foundational work is needed to investigate the assumptions, implementation, and performance of multiple imputation in settings with (1) missingness on the exposure, (2) missingness on the baseline outcome, (3) missingness in the final outcome, (4) confounding, and (5) dependence among study participants.
+Indeed, Tompsett et al. suggested that multiple imputation cannot be used in settings with missingness on the focus population (termed ``missing eligibility data'') and missingness on the exposure.\cite{tompsett2023target} Finally, we relied on various versions of the sequential exchangeability assumption for both confounding and missingness.
+In practice, data may be missing as a result of unobserved variables, and we may need to collect additional data as well as conduct sensitivity/bias analyses.\citep{lash_bias,cornelisz2020addressing,Gruber2024} Nonetheless, even when a ``causal gap'' remains, we have a framework to define a statistical estimand, which is aligned with our research question, and appropriately addresses many real-world complications.\citep{Petersen2014roadmap, dang2023_roadmap, Dang2023, gruber_2024}

-Overall, our goal was to contribute to the missing data literature by providing a framework to avoid complete case analyses and, instead, transparently state the missing data assumptions and robustly estimate the corresponding statistical estimands.
-To do so, we offered guidance for defining and identifying causal effects in real-world studies with missing exposures, missing outcomes, and dependence.
-We also demonstrated the real-world consequences of our causal and statistical assumptions in SEARCH-TB.